New! – Illinois BASSET Alcohol + Food Handler Training Bundle

 Learn2serve.com has now launched its state of the art online Illinois Food Handler Certificate.

 Get IL Food Handler + BASSET Training Bundle for – $29.95 $24.95 Only! - Limited time offer.
 Expires .

 Don’t need both Alcohol & Food Handler?
 Select your online training below and click Add to Cart to get discounted prices, today!

 ANSI Food Protection Manager Certification

-Learn2Serve Food Protection Manager Certification is approved by the American National Standards Institute and the Conference for Food Protection (ANSI-CFP).
-Our accredited exam is accepted in all states that have mandatory certification requirements for food management professionals.
+The Learn2Serve Food Protection Manager Certification is approved by the American National Standards Institute and the Conference for Food Protection (ANSI-CFP).
+Our exam is accepted* in states and jurisdictions that have mandatory certification requirements for food management professionals.

 new!
 Mobile-friendly course, official printable TABC Certificate upon completion.